RyanOfEastview/group4-movies/README.md

 EMAIL_USERNAME = 'c4e0ec0c59cb56'
 EMAIL_PASSWORD = '312363c9cc1775'

 Mailtrap provides an environment for testing of email sent.
+You can set it up for free online.
+The EMAIL_USERNAME and EMAIL_PASSWORD in the .env file will be provided to you after setting up your mailtrap.
 Here is an example of getting a signup confirmation email using mailtrap.io.
 ![mailtrap Preview](https://github.com/RyanOfEastview/group4-movies/blob/main/screenshots/mailtrapExample.jpg "mailtrap Preview")